-Birmingham is a decidedly white-collar city, with fully 95.46% of the workforce employed in white-collar jobs, well above the national average.
+Birmingham is a decidedly white-collar city, with fully 95.15% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Birmingham is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Birmingham who work in management occupations (21.32%), sales jobs (13.98%), and healthcare (10.71%).
+There are especially a lot of people living in Birmingham who work in management occupations (21.97%), sales jobs (13.93%), and business and financial occupations (10.18%).

 Of important note, Birmingham is also a city of artists.
 Birmingham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Birmingham’s character.

 Also of interest is that Birmingham has more people living here who work in computers and math than 95% of the places in the US.